 The Bottom Line

 Does low estrogen cause weight gain?
-Yes, it does.
-A drop in the estrogen levels in your body causes unwanted weight gain, especially in your abdominal area, hips, and thighs.
+Yes, it can.
+A drop in the estrogen levels in your body often causes unwanted weight gain, especially in your abdominal area, hips, and thighs.
 Talk to your doctor if you believe estrogen deficiency is responsible for your weight gain.
 They will conduct a test and recommend a suitable intervention.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!